 Slowing Down, Arthritis, or Muscle Loss

 Arthritis is common in dogs as they age, particularly large breeds, and can occur in any joint, most commonly the legs, neck, or spine.
-There are many different medications available to help ease the discomfort of arthritis.
+There are many different medications and therapies available to help ease the discomfort of arthritis.
 You should take the dog to see your vet if you notice these signs of slowing down.

 Graying Around the Face

-If your dog has hearing loss, take extra care to protect it from hazards, such as cars and kids that it may not hear.
+If your dog has hearing loss, take extra care to protect it from hazards, such as cars and kids that it may not hear approaching.
 Dogs do learn and adapt well to hand signals for come, stay, sit, and so on.
 For this reason, it's a good idea to "cross-train" your dog early in life to recognize basic hand signals.

 Cloudy or Bluish Eyes